 With colorful graphics and uplifting pictures, the booklet stitched together Pugh’s ideas (summarized here) about how she plans to reduce violence and crime that has surged under her watch.

-The statistical context for her plan and the two people she’s appointed to execute it could scarcely be more grim.
+The statistical context for her plan could scarcely be more grim.

 So how does the mayor’s new team plan to stem the tide?